 Why Do Cats Knead

-If you’ve ever been around a happy, relaxed feline, you’ve probably seen the cute little kitty kneading, or pushing their paws in an alternating rhythmic motion pattern against something soft, such as a pillow, blanket or, often their human’s belly!
+Most of us cat companions have noticed our furry friends kneading, or pushing their paws in an alternating rhythmic motion pattern against something soft, such as a pillow, blanket or, sometimes you!

 Cats kneading reminds many people of kneading dough, which is why it’s affectionately known as “making biscuits.”
 But cats don’t bake.
 So, what exactly are they doing when they knead and why?